cortexlabs/cortex/examples/pytorch/image-classifier/README.md

 ### Predict

-The `predict` function will be triggered once per request to run the Alexnet model on the request payload and respond with a prediction.
-The Alexnet model requires a 2 dimensional array of 3 valued tuples representing the RGB values for each pixel in the image, but the API should accept a simple input format such as a URL to an image.
+The `predict` function will be triggered once per request to run the AlexNet model on the request payload and respond with a prediction.
+The AlexNet model requires a 2 dimensional array of 3 valued tuples representing the RGB values for each pixel in the image, but the API should accept a simple input format such as a URL to an image.
 Instead of returning the model's output consisting of an array of probabilities, the API should return the class name with the highest probability.
 We define the `predict` function to download the image specified by the url in the request, process it, feed it to the model, convert the model output weights to a label and return the label.

 ```python
 def predict(sample, metadata):